 The top four students will be flown to Florida to pitch their business concept to a panel of judges.
 There, two students will be selected and given:

 - Permanent desk space in the Small Business Development Center for one year

 - SBDC counselor's

 - business executives and others

-- Access to all the resources within the Small Business Development Center
+- Access to all the resources within the Center for Entrepreneurship & Innovation

 "I believe a business design lab program would be extremely useful for future business leaders that make up the UW-Oshkosh student body."

 NxLeveL Business Plan Writing

 There is no better way to achieve the dream of business ownership than by researching and writing a business plan.
 During this process, an entrepreneur can examine all the pros and cons of a business opportunity, analyze the consequences of different strategies and tactics, and determine the human and financial requirements for turning an inspired idea into a viable business venture.
 Studies show that entrepreneurs who complete business plans are six times more likely than others to build a successful small business.

 Writing a business plan also teaches strategic thinking skills, which have important implications for virtually every aspect of our lives, including personal and family relationships, career planning, financial decisions and community involvement.